zKurisu/markdown-tree.nvim/README.md

 ## Title editing
 Press `e` (edit) to edit the title.

+## Level display
+Press `1` to display level 1 titles, press `2` to display level 2 titles and so on.

 ## Custom highlighting
 Nine highlight group is created in advanced: